First Swim of the Year: Hardy Swimmers' Guide to April & Early May Cold-Water Spots

 Red Rocks Park (Burlington), Dorset Quarry, Lake Willoughby (ice-out), Lake Memphremagog, and Lareau Swim Hole are all part of active Vermont cold-water swim communities.
 The Northeast Kingdom Winter Swim Society organizes documented winter events.

 Lake Champlain typically has ice-out by late March to early April in the southern and central sections; the northern end can hold ice into mid-April in colder years.
-By April 21, Red Rocks Park's shoreline is typically ice-free.
-Water temperatures are in the 38–45°F range.
+Even after visible ice is gone, shoreline water can still be in the 38–45°F range.

 Can I swim at Walden Pond in April?